spacetelescope/jwst/docs/datamodels/source/devel/attributes.rst

 starting pixel numbers in X and Y are one-indexed.
 Getting the number of integrations and the number of groups from the first and second axes assumes that the input data array is 4-D data.
-Much of the jwst_pipeline step code assumes that the data array is 4-D.
+Much of the jwst step code assumes that the data array is 4-D.

     - number of integrations = input_model.data.shape[0]
     - number of groups = input_model.data.shape[1]